 Dilated Cardiomyopathy

-Dilated cardiomyopathy (DCM) is a progressive disease of the heart muscle that results in a decreased ability of the heart to generate pressure to pump blood through the vascular system.
-DCM can lead to congestive heart failure, arrhythmias, syncope, and sudden death.
+Dilated cardiomyopathy (DCM) is a condition where the heart chambers enlarge and lose their ability to contract.
+It can lead to congestive heart failure, arrhythmias, and sudden death.

 Treatment For Dilated Cardiomyopathy in Chickens

-Treatment involves controlling any associated arrhythmias (irregular heartbeats) and preventing the recurrence of heart failure with cardiac medications such as diuretics and ace inhibitors.
-Systolic function may also be increased with the use of pimobendan.
+Treatment involves controlling associated arrhythmias (irregular heartbeats) and preventing heart failure with cardiac medications such as diuretics and ace inhibitors.

 Clinical Signs